 Click OK.
 Repeat 9 more times (10 total) and you will see the following window.
 Click Yes.

 Close the Query Output window so we can modify our query a little bit.
-Often times you won't want to return every single field for a table.
+Often times you will not want to return every single field for a table.
 So, let's take a couple of the fields from the PERSON table and explicitly write them.
 Notice how after each field there is a comma.
-If there is more than one table name listed, you need a comma after each.
+Also note, if there is more than one table name listed, you need a comma after each as well.

 select